Gerschtli/nix-config/README.md

 **Note:** This is all needed to be able to partition the volume to have more than 100MB available in `/boot`.
 The boot volume of the bootstrap instance can be reused at any time.

-## TODOs

-- [ ] Set up nixos-shell and similar for an ubuntu image to easily test setup script

 [age]: https://age-encryption.org/
 [agenix]: https://github.com/ryantm/agenix
 [cachix-deploy]: https://docs.cachix.org/deploy/